auxoncorp/rust-lcm-codec/README.md

 ### More Examples

-See also the tiny crate in [rust-lcm-codec/tests/generated](rust-lcm-codec/tests/generated) for a complete example of how to set up code generation from [LCM schema](rust-lcm-codec/tests/schemas).
+See also the tiny crate in [tests/generated](tests/generated) for a complete example of how to set up code generation from [LCM schema](tests/schemas).

-See [rust-lcm-codec/tests](rust-lcm-codec/tests) for examples of how to use the de/serializers exposed by the [generated](rust-lcm-codec/tests/generated) crate.
+See [tests](tests) for examples of how to use the de/serializers exposed by the [generated](tests/generated) crate.

 ## Caveats